office hours: TBA

 Books and Articles (for a General Readership)

 Time and the Tapestry: A William Morris Adventure.
 Illustrated by Phyllis Sarofff.
-(Children’s Book.
-(Bunker Hill Publishing, forthcoming, May, 2014).
+(Bunker Hill, 2014).

 “Jean Stafford, Antisocialite.”
 Public Books (January 6, 2014).